oughtinc/primer/chapters/action-selection/one-shot-action-selection.md

 ### Exercises

 1. Suppose that actions are taking place within the context of a long document.
-Add an action type for searching for a particular phrase in the document and returning the results.a
+Add an action type for searching for a particular phrase in the document and returning the results.
 2. Add an action type for debate:

 {% code overflow="wrap" %}